Zero-day Attacks

 2. Intrusion Detection and Prevention Systems (IDPS)

 Implementing IDPS can help organizations detect and respond to suspicious activity in real time.
-These systems can identify anomalies that may indicate a zero-day attack in progress, allowing for rapid response and mitigation.
+These systems can identify anomalies indicating a zero-day attack in progress, allowing for rapid response and mitigation.

 3. Network Segmentation

 Segmenting networks can limit the lateral movement of attackers within an organization.
-By isolating critical systems, organizations can minimize the impact of a successful zero-day attack.
+Organizations can minimize the impact of a successful zero-day attack by isolating critical systems.

 4. User Education and Awareness